 Chris: Super different.
-You can be the centre of attention.
+You can be the center of attention.
 So, we talk really loud.
 Yell across, "Oi, Dan, what are we doing later?"
 That's when you see them crane their necks, and that's when you look at them and say something like, "Oh, I didn't know there were Victoria's Secret models in Alabama!"
 Something cheesy.
 I'm the sacrificial lamb, like, every time.
 I embarrass myself and then the other guys come in and pick up the pieces.
 Next thing you know, they're coming home for Christmas.
 I mean, I'm literally average.
 Everyone says I look like Michael Cera!
 Google it!
 I do!
 But I'll speak to every girl here, same game.
 I know a stat about every state and every movie.

 How are American girls different than other girls?

 Chris: American girls are so friendly.
 For example, I'm in West Chester, Pennsylvania, going to get my hair cut.
 I'm chattin' up the hair dresser, she asks me to come out with her for the night.
 I'm like "brilliant!"
 She brings me out, she's like, "This is my mom!
 This is my dad!"
 I'm thinkin, "Yeah, I'm gonna get my fuckin' greencard!"
 Then she walks me over to this guy like, this fuckin' geezer with a potbelly and she's like, "this is my boyfriend!"
 That would never happen in England!
 Girls wouldn't think I wanted to go out with them to meet their family!
 But it happens all the time!